Fallen heroes: the challenging issue of remembering controversial figures.

 An active group of historians, politicians, civil leaders and relatives have continued to push for a monument to Päts in Tallinn (other smaller monuments exist in his birthplace), resulting in the recently unveiled monument.
 It is huge, imposing, yet somehow ugly and ungainly.
 Designed to honour the importance of Päts to the formation of modern Estonia, it nonetheless somehow reduces him, recognising his limitations and failings — the flawed father of the nation, inglorious in decapitated granite.

 Päts’s overthrowing, deportation and death at the hands of the Soviets is perhaps key to public perception of the man.
 His fate echoed that of the entire nation during the Soviet occupation, when Estonia was illegally annexed by the USSR.
-Nearly 20 per cent of the population was deported to Siberia and Central Asia; many, Päts included, were never to return.
+Nearly 20 per cent of the population was lost to war, exile and deportations.
+Of those sent to Siberia and Central Asia, many, Päts included, were never to return.
 The horrors of Stalinism overshadowed the ‘Era of Silence’, the name given to the period after Päts’s coup.

 Though there are many individual differences, similar patterns of levels of trauma and intertwined narratives exist across many countries in the region.
 These help explain a continued affection for, and wider acceptability of, leaders who undermined their own peoples’ political and civil freedoms than would be found in Western Europe.
 Estonia’s approach to dealing with the ugly reality and complications of history — accepting the significance of these figures whilst neither glorifying nor erasing them — could be an example for countries around Europe looking to better address their pasts.